jhalfman/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

-  - How I debugged:
+  - How I debugged: Checked network tab to see unitialized constant "Toys" instead of Toy; fixed in toys_controller

 - Update the number of likes for a toy

-  - How I debugged:
+  - How I debugged: checked console error -> unexpected end of json; checked controller to make sure json was being sent to the client, but it was not.
+Rendered json to be sent back

 - Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged:
+  - How I debugged: error was 404, meaning the route was not established.  added route to only list in routes.rb